The miracle of wildcraft facial masks

 Most conventional face masks contain allergens and chemicals.
 Yet there are face masks you can make yourself from all-natural ingredients.
 These ingredients you can find in the wild, depending on your location and the time of year.
 But you can also find them at your local co-op or natural foods store.
-Below contains the twelve best wild ingredients for creating your own facial masks.
+Below are the 12 best wild ingredients for creating your own facial masks.

 1. Aloe Vera